zkLinkProtocol/nova-point-v2/src/adapters/shoebill/subgraph/README.md

 ## Configuration Details
 - Network: zklink-nova
-- Start Block: 727 for the main LayerBank contract.
+- Start Block: 727 for the main Shoebill contract.
 ### Data Sources
 The subgraph indexes data from two main sources:

-- LayerBankCore: Main contract handling pool operations.
+- ShoebillCore: Main contract handling pool operations.
-- LayerBankLToken: Contract for liquidity tokens in the pools.
+- ShoebillLToken: Contract for liquidity tokens in the pools.
 ### Event Handlers
 - handleMarketListed: Handles the MarketListed event for tracking newly listed markets.
 - handleTransfer: Monitors the Transfer events for liquidity tokens.